brimoran/RDataViz/README.md

   annotate("text", label="Median\nweight", x=median(data$weight), y=55, size=3)  # adding an annotation
 ```

-As you can see, each new line of code that adds a new layer should follow a '+'.
+Eeach new line of code that adds a new layer should follow a '+'.

 There are different schools of thought about the positioning of the '+'.
 I prefer to add the '+' at the end of the previous line rather than at the beginning of the current line YMMV.